tdbrian/Lumberjack/README.md

 ##Why Use Lumberjack?

 Do you want to write the same code faster without jumping between multiple files?
-Lumberjack is very easy to learn and is easier to read and follow than separate html and css.
+Lumberjack is very easy to learn and is easier to read and follow than separate html, style, and script files.

 ##Getting Started